 1. Letter Confirming a Verbal Agreement

 You and the company have discussed and verbally agreed to proceed with a project.
-You need to follow up with a letter that outlines what was agreed to, to confirm the details of the arrangement.
+You need to follow-up with a letter that outlines details of the agreement.
 “This letter confirms our agreement to…”

 2. Solicited Proposal

 The proposal, if accepted, would then be followed by a separate written contract.
-Sometimes the proposal becomes the contract when both parties sign it.
+Sometimes the project becomes the contract when both parties sign it.

 3. Unsolicited Proposal